 Professor Michelle Trudgett is an Indigenous scholar from the Wiradjuri Nation in New South Wales.
 Michelle has held the position Director of the Centre for the Advancement of Indigenous Knowledges at the University of Technology Sydney since its inception at the beginning of 2015.
 Prior to this she was employed as the Head of Indigenous Studies at Macquarie University.
+Michelle received the prestigious National NAIDOC Scholar of the Year Award in 2018.
+She has held three grants funded by the Australian Research Council, two as the lead Chief Investigator.
 Michelle has developed an international reputation as a leading Indigenous Australian scholar whose research provides considerable insight into the area of Indigenous participation in higher education, with a specific focus on the postgraduate sector.
-She was recently awarded an Australian Research Council grant (with colleague Prof Susan Page) which will reshape the way universities curently 'do business' with Indigenous Australians through focusing on Indigenous leadership in higher education.
+Michelle is currently working on a significant ARC project (with colleague Prof Susan Page) which will reshape the way universities currently 'do business' with Indigenous Australians through focusing on Indigenous leadership in higher education.

 Can supervise: YES

-Trudgett, M., Griffin, L., Griffin, S. & Griffin, L. 2018, 'At the Movies: Contemporary Indigenous cultural expressions- transforming the Australian story', The Australian Journal of Indigenous Education, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Griffin, L, Griffin, S & Trudgett, M 2018, 'At the Movies: Contemporary Indigenous cultural expressions- transforming the Australian story', The Australian Journal of Indigenous Education, pp. 1-8.View/Download from: UTS OPUS or Publisher's site

 Cinema is an art form widely recognised as an agent to change the social condition and alter traditional norms.
 Movies can be used to educate and transform society's collective conscience.
 Indigenous Australian artists utilise the power of artistic expression as a tool to initiate change in the attitudes and perceptions of the broader Australian society.
 Australia's story has predominately been told from the coloniser's viewpoint.
 This narrative is being rewritten through Indigenous artists utilising the power of cinema to create compelling stories with Indigenous control.
 This medium has come into prominence for Indigenous Australians to express our culture, ontology and politics.
 Movies such as Samson and Delilah, Bran Nue Dae, The Sapphires and Rabbit-Proof Fence for example, have highlighted the injustices of past policies, adding new dimensions to the Australian narrative.
 These three films are just a few of the Indigenous Australian produced films being used in the Australian National Curriculum.